ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 This document is the second in the series, showing you how to sync the app data to Cloudant.
 You can also review the previous post in the series, [Part 1: The Datastore][part-1].

-## Outline

-**This will be removed before publishing**

-* Getting Started with FoodTracker
-* Getting Started with IBM Cloudant
-  * Create a Free IBM Cloudant Account
-  * Create a database for meals
-  * Give FoodTracker access to a database
-    * Generate an API key
-    * Set permissions
-    * Confirm with curl -I, confirm status code, confirm body
-* How to Start Over
-  * How to delete iOS Simulator data
-  * How to delete Cloudant data
-* Push replication
-  * The sync code
-  * Set the user-agent
-    * figure out how to explain why besides ("so we can track adoption")
-    * Maybe because you can use this with CouchDB and you'll want to track it there.
-  * Sync when samples are created
-  * Confirm in dashboard: run the app and look for changes
-  * Sync when the user makes a change
-  * Confirm in dashboard
-* Pull replication
-  * New code: update the sync to support pull
-  * Activate pull sync when the app starts
-  * Confirm
-    * Change a rating in the dashboard
-    * Start the app
-    * Note the star change
-* Next steps: UI integration
-  * Visual feedback of pushing
-  * Pull to refresh
-  * Be vague since I'm less clear what the scope is

 ## Getting Started with FoodTracker

 ![The FoodTracker main screen](media/FoodTracker@2x.png "; figure")